Self-discipline is Self-domination

 This is why people live in dramatic pendulum swings from chaos to excess order and back again.
 Elimination diets lead to impulsive snacking.
 Monk-mode gives way to bacchanals.
 Abstinence generates new sexual fetishes.
 Etc.

-Yes, there is a time and place for despotic self-discipline.
+Yes, there is a time and place for self-discipline.
 Sometimes you need to white-knuckle willpower your way through weakness.

 So maybe we shouldn’t run our lives like this.
 Maybe there’s a better way.